wldt/wldt-website/content/docs/adapters/http_digital.md

 - **Dynamic Configuration:** Offers a flexible configuration mechanism through the HttpDigitalAdapterConfiguration, allowing developers to customize the adapter's behavior based on specific requirements.
 - **State Monitoring:** Monitors changes in the Digital Twin state and provides HTTP endpoints to query the state of the Digital Twin (properties, events, actions and relationships).
 - **Event Notifications:** Allows developers to retrieve event notifications triggered by changes in the Digital Twin state.
+- **Storage & Query:** Since version 0.2 the HTTP Digital Adapter is able to retrieve Storage Statistics and execute query on the target DT

 ![HTTP Digital Adapter](images/http_digital_adapter_schema.jpg)